tnakamura/Hotwire.AspNetCore/README.md

 Hotwire is an approach for building fast, modern web applications while minimizing the use of JavaScript.
 This library makes it easy to use Hotwire in ASP.NET Core applications.

-**Rails Parity Achieved**: This library provides equivalent functionality to Ruby on Rails' turbo-rails, ActionCable, and stimulus-rails.

 ## Features

 ### ✅ Turbo Drive